 Taking the road less travelled in the Philippines

 Experience a luxury photo safari in Namibia

 10. It’s entertaining

-We all could do with a bit of joy in these tough times – it is important for our sanity – and there is no denying that movies, tv shows and even books are a perfect source of entertainment.
+We all could do with a bit of joy in tough times – it is important for our sanity – and there is no denying that movies, tv shows and even books are a perfect source of entertainment.
 If you’re after some travel-themed comedic relief, we recommend watching Travels with Father on Netflix.
-If you’re after an easy-going chick flick, Sex and the City 2 where they journey to Abu Dhabi, or the Sisterhood of the Travelling Pants 2 and Mamma Mia! will bring back some old memories and provide some scenic eye candy of Greece.
+If you’re after an easy-going chick flick, Sex and the City 2 where they journey to Abu Dhabi, or The Sisterhood of the Travelling Pants 2 and Mamma Mia! will bring back some old memories and provide some scenic eye candy of Greece.
 There are countless movies and TV shows of all genres filmed on location that will keep your spirits high and the wanderlust alive while you’re stuck in isolation.

 11. Improves memory